 #2 – Describe your setting

 Show your reader what your setting looks like instead of telling them what it is.
-When writing about the setting of a story, describing what the environment looks like is an easy way to show, not tell.
+When writing a setting, describing what the environment looks like is an easy way to show, not tell.

 Include details in your setting to help your reader visualize what you are describing.
 Make it easy for your reader to feel as if they are literally in the scenes.

 You can easily describe your setting by including sensory details, vivid vocabulary, and figurative language.

 Tip: Don’t feel the need to describe every scene’s setting in full detail.
 In fact, skilled writers often avoid doing this because it bores the reader.
 Only describe in detail important settings that contribute to the scene, mood, or plot within your story.

 #3 – Use the five senses

 Incorporating sensory details is a surefire way to add a sense of “showing” to your story.
 Sensory details are those that apply to the five senses, and this will help you frame your writing in a way that appeals to those senses.

 When you craft your character outline, think about your character’s senses.
 What are they seeing, feeling, smelling, tasting, or hearing?

 Asking yourself those questions can help you brainstorm ideas on how to engage your reader’s senses through your character’s lens.